umee-network/umee/docs/design_docs/011-historacle-pricing.md

 - We can continue listing low-volume assets for collateral.
 - Use of an existing module rather than creating a new one.
 - Protects against "borrowing + price dump" attacks which are not prevented by disabling low-volume asset collateral
+- Storing multiple amount of medians allow clients to do their own calculation: average of medians, median of medians ...

 ### Negative